 Do You Need Help with the Means Test?

 The Means Test can be a complicated bankruptcy form to complete.
 If you are unsure whether you qualify for Chapter 7, you may want to complete our Chapter 7 Bankruptcy Process to learn more about Chapter 7 and whether it is right for you.
-If you decide to file Chapter 7, we can provide a list of attorneys in your area if you want to talk to an attorney before filing bankruptcy.
+If you decide to file Chapter 7, we can provide a list of attorneys in your area you can to talk to before filing for bankruptcy.